rust-lang/rust/src/doc/rustc-dev-guide/src/opaque-types-impl-trait-inference.md

 ## Backwards compatibility hacks

-`impl Trait` in return position has various quirks that were not part of any RFCs and are likely accidental stabilizations.
+`impl Trait` in return position has various quirks that were not part of any RFCs and are likely accidental stabilization.
 To support these,
 the `replace_opaque_types_with_inference_vars` is being used to reintroduce the previous behaviour.